-Al 5 minutes after the departure of the port of Ostend, the O.62 Dini has already introduced its two nets of 8 meter width into the water.
-Fishing begins.
+Just 5 minutes after leaving the port of Ostend, the O.62 Dini puts her two nets of 8 meters wide into the water.
+Fresh shrimp fishing begins.

 We sail to the region where Danny and Christian caught a lot of shrimps yesterday, 2 to 3 km for the beaches of Oostende and Mariakerke.
 We will sail over and over again with a view The apartment en The Loft that Anke and I rent out on the Zeedijk in Ostend.

 "Fishing is always trying", say the seasoned fishermen.
 "If we knew where the fish was, we would catch everything."

 During the night, Captain Danny also keeps an eye on the other fishermen, both on his iPad where ships and sailing routes can be found, as well as binoculars.

 “When you don't catch anything yourself and another ship stays in the same region for a long time, you know that there are more shrimps to be caught there,” he says.
 “Although Danny mainly does what he wants,” says sailor Christian.
 “He doesn't look at the others.
 Takes the place he wants.”

 Tonight we will be the ones that lure the other ships.
 At the busiest moment I see the lights of 5 fishing boats around us.
 Everyone comes to catch a shrimp.